-(1) An electric utility that is a Washington registered entity wishing to transfer no cost allowances to the compliance account of ana Washington electrical generating facility-or federal power
+- (1) An electric utility that is a Washington registered entity wishing to transfer no cost allowances to the compliance account of an a Washington electrical generating facility or federal power marketing administration may submit a request to ecology asking for the transfer and providing the following information: - (a) The electric utility's holding account number; - (b) The compliance account number of the federal power marketing administration or electrical generating facility; - (c) The quantity and vintage of no cost allowances to be transferred; - (d) The relationship between the electric utility and the federal power marketing administration or electric generating facility. - (2) Ecology may transfer the allowances only if:

-DRAFT 7/1/24 - Linkage Rulemaking - Chapter 173-446 WAC marketing administration may submit a request to ecology asking for the transfer and providing the following information:
+- (a) The electric generating facility is operated by the electric utility; or - (b) The electric utility has an agreement to purchase imported electricity or a power purchase agreement, including a custom product contract from the federal power marketing administration or the electric generating facility. - (c) The transfer will not violate the federal power marketing administration's or the electrical generator's holding limit.

-- (a) The electric utility's holding account number; - (b) The compliance account number of the federal power ration or the electrical generating facility; - (c) The quantity and vintage of no cost allowances to be transferred; - (d) The relationship between the electric utility and the federal rketing administration or electric generating facility. - (2) Ecology may transfer the allowances only if: - (a) The electric generating facility is operated by the electric utility; or - (b) The electric utility has an agreement to purchase imported electricity or a power purchase agreement, including a custom product contract from the federal power marketing administ electric generating facility. - (c) The transfer will not violate the federal power dministration's or the electrical generator's holding limit.
 [Statutory Authority: RCW 70A.65.220.
 WSR 22-20-056 (Order 21-06), § 173-446-425, filed 9/29/22, effective 10/30/22.]